 Hiring People with Disabilities

-When we educate ourselves about disability employment challenges, issues, and successes, we enable people of all abilities to define themselves on their own terms.
+At the USPTO, we know that that individuals with disabilities play a vital role in America’s diverse and inclusive workforce.
+Furthermore, when we educate ourselves about employment challenges, issues, and successes of professionals with disabilities, we enable people of all abilities to define themselves on their own terms.
 At the USPTO, the talents of all our employees enrich our vibrant workplace, and we celebrate and value each one.

 Seven percent of our employees at the USPTO self-identify as a person with a disability, and 26% of adults in the United States have a disability.
 While the nature of those disabilities are diverse—including physical, mental, intellectual, and sensory—people with disabilities often share intersecting challenges and experiences in the workplace.
 Despite the challenges people with disabilities have encountered, they greatly contribute and continue to play a vital role in the success of our agency and of our nation.